borgbackup/borg/docs/internals/security.rst

-A 256 bit key encryption key (KEK) is derived from the passphrase using PBKDF2-HMAC-SHA256 with a random 256 bit salt which is then used to Encrypt-then-MAC a packed representation of the keys with AES-256-CTR with a constant initialization vector of 0 (this is the same construction used for Encryption_ with HMAC-SHA-256).

-The resulting MAC is stored alongside the ciphertext, which is converted to base64 in its entirety.
+A 256 bit key encryption key (KEK) is derived from the passphrase using PBKDF2-HMAC-SHA256 with a random 256 bit salt which is then used to Encrypt-*and*-MAC (unlike the Encrypt-*then*-MAC approach used otherwise) a packed representation of the keys with AES-256-CTR with a constant initialization vector of 0.
+A HMAC-SHA256 of the plaintext is generated using the same KEK and is stored alongside the ciphertext, which is converted to base64 in its entirety.

 This base64 blob (commonly referred to as *keyblob*) is then stored in the key file or in the repository config (keyfile and repokey modes